99KM/summoner-tracker/README.md

 ## Roadmap

 I am in the process of developing a GUI for this application to make the process a lot more streamline.
 As well as this, you will (hopefully) not need to copy and paste the ID to get your data.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+or major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.